MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 #### Task 1: Import and run the CI pipeline

+Let's start by importing the CI pipeline named [eshoponweb-ci.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-ci.yml).

-1. Navigate to the Azure DevOps portal at `https://dev.azure.com` and open your organization.
+1. Navigate to the Azure DevOps portal at `https://aex.dev.azure.com` and open your organization.

 1. Open the **eShopOnWeb** project in Azure DevOps.